garyfeng/literate-programming/examples/keystroke.md

 ----

 Our `logDiff` is a misnomer, because it simply displays result of diff on screen.
 In a real implementation, we should log the diff and any additional information associated with it.
 You should also consider the performance of the logging system.
-In particular, if you use ajax or other asynchronous methods, make sure the logging can keep up with the typing speed (I've seen highschoolers typing over 100 WPM).
+In particular, if you use ajax or other asynchronous methods, make sure the logging can keep up with the typing speed (I've seen high schoolers typing north of 100 WPM).

 Back to our application.
 A line of text is printed after each triggering event (keyboard input), in reverse time order.
 Gray for unchanged characters; Green for additions, and Red for deletions.
 This is done using a simple inline CSS.